Friday, February 19, 2021

 *Well....Now I know what makes it taste so good!
 I made it today with 1.5 pounds cooked beef and 1/2 pound of raw veal but replaced the cream with veal broth.
 The first thing my husband said was, "Did you change something?
 It's not as rich!"
 I had to agree, it wasn't as good, even though I had increased the amount of butter to compensate for the fat in the cream.

-So...it appears that you can play around with the meat types and proportions, but replace the cream at your risk!
+So...it appears that you can play around with the meat types and proportions, and the cabbage types and proportions, but replace the cream at your risk!
 I thought about using coconut cream, but felt it would compromise the flavor, as would nut milk.
 If you use either one of those successfully, please let me know.

 No comments: